Halhul: Post-1967

-Israeli occupation of Palestine
+Israeli occupation

 In March 1979, the Israel Defense Forces (IDF) enforced a curfew in Halhul lasting sixteen days.
 Two youths, one a young girl, were shot and killed by a Jewish settler and an Israeli soldier while protesting during the curfew.

 During the Second Intifada, Israel confiscated some 1,500 dunams of land from the Halhul municipality.

 30 September 2000 21-year-old Halhul resident, Muhammad Yunes Mahmoud 'Ayash a-Z'amreh, was injured by Israeli forces while in Beit Ummar and died of his wounds four days later on 3 October 2000.
 22 October 2000 25-year-old Halhul resident Na'el 'Ali Zama'arah was shot dead by Israeli security forces during a clash that took place after a funeral service.

 On 12 February 2002, Israeli combat helicopters shelled the house of Lieutenant Ahmed 'Abdul 'Aziz Zama'ra in Halhul.
 The IDF operation also destroyed a police station, several houses, and a machine shop suspected of manufacturing weapons for Palestinian militants.
 A 22 year old Palestinian from Gaza, Tareq al-Hindawi, was shot dead during the operation.

-11 February 2002 a Palestinian Security Guards member was killed, and two other Palestinians wounded, during an IDF operation that penetrated into Halhul to arrest Islamic Jihad leader Jneid Murad, together with Khaled Zabarah, suspected of involvement in smuggling and shooting incidents.
+On 11 February 2002, a Palestinian Security Guards member was killed, and two other Palestinians were wounded, during an IDF operation that penetrated into Halhul to arrest Islamic Jihad leader Jneid Murad, together with Khaled Zabarah, suspected of involvement in smuggling and shooting incidents.

 On 14 May 2002, a special Israeli unit entered Halhul and besieged the Palestinian General Intelligence Service offices, shooting dead two security officers on their wanted list, Lieutenant Colonel Khaled Abu al-Khiran and Lieutenant Ahmed 'Abdul 'Aziz Zama'ra, as they attempted to escape.
 An IDF spokesman said the two were wanted for attacks on Israelis in the Hebron area, and had been shot for refusing to halt.
 According to Palestinian sources, both had been targeted by previous Israeli attempts to kill them, one involving a missile attack on their office.
 The IDF also arrested Jamal Hasan Abu Ra'sbeh, a member of Force 17, and Yasser Arafat's personal guard.